 Advising is conducted by the M.A. in Education Coordinator in consultation with the department chair.
 Initial advising must be completed by the end of the student's first semester.
-The M.A. in Education Coordinator assists the student in planning his/her program of studies and refers students to the Career Development Center at www.uis.edu/career for career planning.
-See www.uis.edu/mae for further details.
+The M.A. in Education Coordinator assists the student in planning his/her program of study and refers students to the Career Development Center at www.uis.edu/career for career planning.